National Capitol DX Association's

 everyone should know that they don't want to get cards via the

 bureau.
-These folks don't stop to think that one good reason for
+These folks don't stop to think that one good

-stations up on QRZ.com or Buckmaster or the RAC.
-You just fill out
+individual stations up on QRZ.com or Buckmaster or the

-the card and send it along with all your others to the Bureau.
-In
+RAC.
+You just fill out the card and send it along with all

-fact it is unlikely that if a station sends you a card via the bureau
+a station sends you a card via the bureau he will have looked your

-he will have looked your call up beforehand.
+call up beforehand.

 Sadly we sometimes receive a reply to our request that an Amateur